 Getting Around Phu Quoc

 The best way to get around the island of Phu Quoc is via motorbike.
 You can rent one from most hotels on the island or from the many small rental shops around town.
 Prices range from 100,000 – 150,000 per day and the price of gas is nominal.
-Be sure to wear a helmet as the laws in Vietnam are strict, and stay under the speed limit to avoid paying a cash fine to the police.
+Be sure to wear a helmet as the laws in Vietnam are strict.
+Also, stay under the speed limit to avoid paying a cash fine to the police.

 Also, if you don’t already have a Vietnamese SIM card you should consider purchasing one before you leave the airport.
 Having Google Maps on your phone is definitely helpful in navigating around Phu Quoc.

-From the airport, you can take a taxi to your hotel or arrange a transfer in advance either through your hotel or a private car service.
+From the airport, you can take a taxi to your hotel or arrange a transfer in advance either through your hotel or private car service.

 Where to Stay on Phu Quoc